wp-plugins/waiting/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+Others ask money to change colors ?
+Try this.
+It generates 3D countdowns and has some guaranteed distinctive features.

+== Description ==

 We didn't create another countdown plugin for no reason.
-This plugin generates 3d styled countdowns and has guaranteed distinctive features.

-== Description ==
 Super easy to setup HTML5 and CSS3 countdowns.

 Countdown to a date or a certain duration (e.g 60 seconds from page load).